 You know the feeling.
 You sign up for a one-year subscription—whether it’s for TV and internet services, food delivery, clothing, a dating app, or countless other products and services—intending to pay only for that year.
 Or you sign up for a “free trial,” thinking you will only be charged if you actually buy the service.
 But then, without your knowledge and consent, you are charged for an additional subscription period, or for a product or service you never intended to buy.
 Unfortunately, this happens to consumers every day, and companies often rely on these deceptive practices to get your business and your money.

-The good news is that many states, including California, have laws like the ARL to ensure that consumers enter subscription programs with full knowledge and affirmative consent.
+The good news is that many states, including California, have laws like the Automatic Renewal Law (ARL) to ensure that consumers enter subscription programs with full knowledge and affirmative consent.
 To learn more, keep reading this blog.

 What Is the Automatic Renewal Law?